 The large entrance on Mangle Street, known as the hovel was created to allow deliveries directly into the building rather than blocking the street.

 The industry in the area declined in the mid 20th century, leaving many of these formidable building neglected.
 56 Dale Street received a new lease of life in 1975 went it became the famous Foo Foo’s Palace night club for over 25 years.

-Despite being used more recently by BBC’s Life on Mars and the Sherlock Holmes movie, it has become a forgotten gem, simply walked passed and ignored by 100s of people every day.
+Despite being used more recently by BBC’s Life on Mars and the Sherlock Holmes movie, it has become a forgotten gem, simply walked passed and ignored by 100’s of people every day.
 In 2015 developers converted it to 28 one, two and three bedroom apartments.
 Original features such as exposed brick, sash windows and iron columns were retained where possible throughout the apartments.